Former Tata Sons chairperson Cyrus Mistry dies in accident near Mumbai

 According to the police, there were four people in the vehicle, of which two, including Mistry, died on the spot.
 The other deceased was identified as Jahangir Binshah Pandole, according to The Indian Express.

-Those injured were identified as Dr Anahita Pandole and Darius Pandole, the managing director and chief executive officer of JM Financial Private Equity.
-Both of them have been shifted to a hospital.
+Those injured were identified as Dr Anahita Pandole and her husband Darius Pandole, the managing director and chief executive officer of JM Financial Private Equity.
+Anahita Pandole, a gynaecologist at the Breach Candy hospital and a renowned city activist, was driving the car.

+Both of them are reportedly being airlifted to Reliance hospital in Mumbai.

+“Prima facie, it appears to be a case of overspeeding and she [Anahita Pandole] lost control over the wheel,” Palghar Superintendent of Police Balasaheb Patil said.
+“We are investigating the matter.”

 Prime Minister Narendra Modi said Mistry’s death is a big loss to the world of commerce and industry.